dsyer/hello-rust/README.md

 README.md  hello_rust.d.ts  hello_rust.js  hello_rust_bg.js  hello_rust_bg.wasm  hello_rust_bg.wasm.d.ts  package.json
 ```

+## Hosting the Generated WASM in an HTTP Server

 We can use that `pkg` as a module in a Node.js app, like it describes in the tutorial.

 ```